 Gold beating has existed in Kieu Ky for nearly 300 years.
-But now, there are only more than 50 families still living with their ancient craft.
+But now, there are not many families still living with their ancient craft.
 If you once witness the procedure, you will be astonished by how hardworking it is to make a gold leaf.
 From 50 grams of gold, with about 1,400 strikes of sledgehammer a day, a skillful artisan can produce an incredible 20 square meters or so of quỳ, which is equivalent to 4,500 gold leaves that are extremely light and fragile.
-Don’t breathe strongly, you’ll blow away all the hard work.
+Don’t breathe strongly, you’ll blow away all the hard work (Photo: dantri)

 40 kilometers east of Hanoi, Dong Ho is famed for making traditional woodblock prints.
 There was a time, Dong Ho Paintings were found everywhere at the Old Quarter, especially in Tet (Traditional New Year Festival).
 Vietnamese people bought this colorful artwork to decorate their house as well as to wish for good things coming in the new year as each painting contains a different meaning.
 But nowadays, only a handful of craftspeople are still coloring their prints.